 802.1X authentication is the industry standard for controlling who and what can access a network.
-As a foundational control within modern Network Access Control (NAC), 802.1X authentication ensures users and devices are verified before they gain access to wired or wireless infrastructure.
+As a foundational control within modern Network Access Control (NAC), it ensures users and devices are verified before gaining access to wired or wireless infrastructure.

-Portnox delivers cloud-native 802.1X authentication that removes hardware dependencies, simplifies deployment, and strengthens identity-based network access.
-Built for zero trust environments, Portnox helps organizations apply strong authentication across users, endpoints, and IoT devices in distributed networks.
+Portnox delivers cloud-native 802.1X authentication that removes hardware dependencies, simplifies deployment, and strengthens identity-based access across distributed networks, built for zero trust environments from the ground up.

 As organizations support remote work, BYOD, and IoT at scale, enforcing authentication at the network edge is critical.
 802.1X authentication has remained the gold standard because it provides a proven, standards-based way to control access at the port and access point level.